MarcelGarus/server/blog/draft-kakuro.md

 <img src="files/kakuro-from-book.svg">
 </div>

-Speaking of spending way to much time on something: Getting experience in profiling and optimizing code was on my todo list for some time, so I took this opportunity to [write a Kakuro solver in Rust](https://github.com/MarcelGarus/kakuro)!
+Speaking of spending way too much time on something: Getting experience in profiling and optimizing code was on my todo list for some time, so I took this opportunity to [write a Kakuro solver in Rust](https://github.com/MarcelGarus/kakuro)!

-## Modelling Kakuros in code
+## Modelling Kakuros in Code

 First, I developed a file format to store Kakuros: